Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 either go back to their previous lives or accept legitimate jobs with the new government.

-After last adventure's celebration is over, the city still has much to worry about, however.
+After the celebration is over, however, the city still has much to worry about.
 Barzilai left it a mess, and it needs to rebuild.
 And while the empire of Cheliax is currently busy suppressing another uprising in its heartlands, it's sure to send a huge army to Kintargo when it's done.
 The city cannot win against Cheliax in an all-out war.

 The strategy layer of the campaign is over and done with, tough the PCs still have access to pre-delve covert actions.
 Actual strategy and administration is